 At-sea studies have been undertaken concerning flyback events.
 Bite off events were found to occur on a more frequent basis compared to tear out events due to catching sharks (Robertson et al. 2013, Rollinson 2017).
 Tear out events occurred due to the accidental loss of the catch, which in some cases was controlled by the crew member responsible for the hauling operation (Robertson et al. 2013).
-An at-sea study reported that of a total of 17 flyback events 14 were bite offs while three were tear outs (Rollinson 2017).
-Another study found that in one bite off event, the shark bit off the line at the hook between the hook and the crimp, causing the line to recoil in a manner like a tear out event, i.e. the attached sliding weight was unable to slide off the branchline (Pierre et al. 2015).
+Another study found that in one bite off event, the shark bit off the line at the hook between the hook and the crimp, causing the line to recoil in a manner like a tear out event, i.e. the attached sliding weight was unable to slide off the branch line (Pierre et al. 2015).

-Research found that placing a sliding weight on the branchline close to or at the hook was effective in having the sliding weight slide off in a bite off event (Robertson et al. 2013).
+Research found that placing a sliding weight on the branch line close to or at the hook was effective in having the sliding weight slide off in a bite off event (Robertson et al. 2013).